-The Human Capital Committee held six meetings in fiscal 2023.
+The Human Capital Committee held five meetings in fiscal 2024.
 The Board has determined that all members of the Human Capital Committee, other than Ram R. Krishnan, are independent directors as defined under Nasdaq rules.
 We are relying on the "Controlled Company" exemption under Nasdaq Rule 5615(c).
 The purpose of the Human Capital Committee is to oversee our compensation and employee benefit plans and practices, including executive compensation plans.
 Specific responsibilities of the Human Capital Committee include:

-- the evaluation process for executive officers, including the nature and frequency of the evaluation and the persons subject to the evaluation; - the review and approval of executive officer compensation and of corporate goals and objectives relevant to compensation of the executive officers and the evaluation of each executive officer's performance (other than our Chief Executive Officer) in light of such goals and objectives; - reviewing and making recommendations to the Board with respect to incentive compensation plans and equitybased plans; - interpreting the terms and granting awards under our equity-based plans; - reviewing and discussing compensation related disclosures with management, including producing the compensation committee report on executive officer compensation; - the periodic review of the levels of equity ownership of executive officers and non-employee directors and whether equity ownership guidelines for executive officers are appropriate; - the periodic reporting to the Board on succession planning for the Chief Executive Officer and for such other executive officers as the Board may request or the Human Capital Committee may determine; - the periodic review of our overall executive officer compensation principles and structure; - reviewing and approving our peer group; - reviewing and approving of our human capital management programs; - reviewing risks arising from our employee compensation policies and practices and whether any such risks are reasonably likely to have a material adverse effect; and - reporting to the Board at least annually regarding Chief Executive Officer compensation.
+- the evaluation process for executive officers, including the nature and frequency of the evaluation and the persons subject to the evaluation; - the review and approval of executive officer compensation (other than our Chief Executive Officer) and the review and recommendation for approval to the Board of the compensation of the Chief Executive Officer; - the review and approval of corporate goals and objectives relevant to compensation of the executive officers and the evaluation of each executive officer's performance (other than our Chief Executive Officer) in light of such goals and objectives; - reviewing and making recommendations to the Board with respect to incentive compensation plans and equitybased plans; - interpreting the terms and granting awards under our equity-based plans; - reviewing and discussing compensation related disclosures with management, including producing the compensation committee report on executive officer compensation; - the periodic review of the levels of equity ownership of executive officers and non-employee directors and whether equity ownership guidelines for executive officers are appropriate; - the periodic reporting to the Board on succession planning for the Chief Executive Officer and for such other executive officers as the Board may request or the Human Capital Committee may determine; - the periodic review of our overall executive officer compensation principles and structure; - reviewing and approving our peer group; - reviewing and approving of our human capital management programs; and - reviewing risks arising from our employee compensation policies and practices and whether any such risks are reasonably likely to have a material adverse effect.